samsquire/ideas2/README.md

 # 3. Telework

 Computational problems can be rendered into labelled graphical video streams upon which people vote.
-People can solve computational problems with a television monitor, numbered graphs and a keypad.
-Problems like the travelling salesman problem are solvable by human beings quickly.
-This is for problems that are not numerical.
-People can do useful work by pressing numbers in sequence.
+People can solve computational problems with a television monitor, numbered graphs and a keypad that they enter sequences of numbers into.
+Problems like efficient scheduling of cars for carpooling or deliveries are solvable by human beings quickly with a user interface that allows one to lasso points on the map and add cars.
+This is for problems that are not strictly numerical.

 # 4. Paper Work Language